Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 A simplification of two protein structures, one of which includes a loop of three amino acids.
 After the loop, each amino acid in the orange structure will be compared against an amino acid that occurs farther long in the blue structure, thus increasing *d*(*s*<sub><em>i</em></sub>, *t*<sub><em>i</em></sub>)<sup>2</sup> for each such amino acid.
 {: style="font-size: medium;"}

-To address these shortcomings, biologists will often align the sequences of two proteins first, discarding any positions that do not align well when it comes time to perform the RMSD calculation.
+To address this shortcoming, biologists will often align the sequences of two proteins first, discarding any positions that do not align well when it comes time to perform the RMSD calculation.
 We will soon see an example of a protein sequence alignment soon when comparing the coronavirus spike proteins.

 In short, if the RMSD of two proteins is *large*, then we should be wary of concluding that the proteins are very different, and we may need to combine RMSD with other methods of structure comparison.
 But if the RMSD is *small* (e.g., just a few angstroms), then we can have confidence that the proteins are indeed similar.